rachthree/tensorflow-hooks/README.md

 fn(layer: tf.keras.layers.Layer, args: tuple, kwargs: dict) -> Union[None, Tuple[tuple, dict]]
 ```

-During the layer's forward method, the hook will execute before the layer's forward pass.
+During the layer's forward pass, the hook will execute before the layer's forward pass.
 The hook either returns `None` as a passthrough (or inputs have been modified in-place) or `tuple, dict` to provide the arguments and keyword arguments that the layer will receive.

 `tf-hooks` registers the hook and modifies the layer's `call` method via `tf_hooks.register_forward_pre_hook`.